PeterDrake/drakepedia/algorithms/search.md

 ## Questions
 1. :star: What is the order of the worst-case running time of binary search?
+1. :star: What must be true of an array for binary search to be used on it?
 1. :star::star: What is the order of the best-case running time of linear search?
 1. :star::star: Complete the method below.
     ```java